rz93594/xmas-sw-wars/README.md

 ### ToDo

-- Move IP address to variable setting
 - Move light control script to dyanmic download and out of Container image for live updates
+- Add variable input filter to validate IP is local and no non-routable info